UK's oil services firms to cut jobs to ride out price slump

-Amec Foster Wheeler Plc (AMFW.L) and Petrofac Ltd (PFC.L) on Tuesday joined a growing list of London-listed oil and gas support services companies planning to cut jobs in response to the tumble in oil prices.
+April 28 Amec Foster Wheeler Plc and Petrofac Ltd on Tuesday joined a growing list of London-listed oil and gas support services companies planning to cut jobs in response to the tumble in oil prices.

 Amec, which employs 40,000 people, said it was in consultation with 149 Aberdeen-based employees and that about 64 roles could potentially be affected.
-The company's clients include Royal Dutch Shell Plc (RDSa.L) and Exxon Mobil Corp (XOM.N).
+The company's clients include Royal Dutch Shell Plc and Exxon Mobil Corp .

 Petrofac was in talks to cut around 100 offshore jobs and up to 100 more onshore could be affected, a company spokesman said.
 The company, which employs 20,000 people, did not specify the location of the job cuts.

-A day earlier, smaller peer John Wood Group Plc (WG.L), the Aberdeen-based company whose customers include BP Plc (BP.L), said it was in consultation with 380 PSN unit employees, or about a fifth of its onshore UK workforce for the unit, and that 80 jobs could be lost.
+A day earlier, smaller peer John Wood Group Plc, the Aberdeen-based company whose customers include BP Plc, said it was in consultation with 380 PSN unit employees, or about a fifth of its onshore UK workforce for the unit, and that 80 jobs could be lost.

 Britain's North Sea is one of the most expensive exploration areas in the world and has seen oil majors cut hundreds of jobs.
 The region employs over 400,000 people.